friedrith/pragmatic-design-system/slides/slides.md

 </div>

 ---

-# Follow-up presentation
+layout: two-cols
+---

+# React Patterns volume 2

 This presentation is a follow-up of a [previous presentation](https://github.com/friedrith/react-composition).

 I will reexplain some patterns but I will skip a part of the story telling.

-So I consider you are convinced enough that you understand why it is important to not have this code in your design system components:
+So I consider you are __convinced__ enough that the code below is generally not a good idea for design system components:

 ```tsx
 if (isFeatureAEnabled()) {